standardebooks/manual/8-typography.rst

 		<p>His favorite hobby was <abbr epub:type="z3998:acronym">SCUBA</abbr>.</p>

 #.
 Initials of people’s names are each separated by periods and spaces.
 The group of initials is wrapped in an :html:`<abbr epub:type="z3998:*-name">` element.
-The correct semantic is selected from :value:`z3998:personal-name` (a complete personal name including last name), :value:`z3998:given-name` (a person's given, or first, name(s)), or :value:`z3998:surname` (a person's last name).
+The correct semantic is selected from :value:`z3998:personal-name` (a complete personal name including last name), :value:`z3998:given-name` (a person's given, or first, name(s), and/or middle name), or :value:`z3998:surname` (a person's last name).

 	.. code:: html

 		<p><abbr epub:type="z3998:given-name">H. P.</abbr> Lovecraft described himself as an aged antiquarian.</p>

+		<p>William <abbr epub:type="z3998:given-name">H.</abbr> Taft was our twenty-seventh president.</p>

 		<footer>
 			<p epub:type="z3998:signature"><abbr epub:type="z3998:personal-name">A. A. C.</abbr></p>